Esper89/Silksong-ToggleSprint/README.md

 ## Building

 To build this mod for development, run `dotnet build` in the project's root directory.
 The output will be in `target/Debug`.
-If you create a text file in the project root called `game-dir.txt` and input the path to your Silksong installation, the output of debug builds will be automatically installed into that game directory.
+If you create a text file in the project root called `game-dirs.txt` and input the path to your Silksong installation, the output of debug builds will be automatically installed into that game directory.